cintia-shinoda/english-site/docs/book-8/lesson-03.md

 There's a virtue in shifting from a throw-away society to a new economy of reuse. (...)
 And the cash does come  in handy.
 My wife and I, both writers and editors, make a decent income for now, but why not make a little extra scratch on the side for our daughter's college savings, or a remote-control pool shark?
 (I can always recoup the money by renting the shark out later.)

+I kick off my experiment with our most prized possession: and old camping trailer we park on the sideyard of our (rented) three-bedroom bungalow. (...)
+I create an account at Airbnb.com, a San Francisco-based company that matches travelers with hosts.
+I list our trailer for $45 a night.

+Almost immediately, I get a request from a user named Lee N. (...)
+However, by the time Lee N. and I talk, I've already received another offer from a guy named Etan B., who has three positive reviews and whose profile says he "likes tech startups and food!"
+I accept Etan's offer, and I chalk up $184 in the "plus" column.
+(Airbnb takes a 3 percent cut and mails me a check once he arrives at my house.)

+I want to keep Lee N. on the hook, though, so I ask if he'd be interested in sleeping on an air mattress in our office ffor a discount rate.
+He offers $25 a night for four nights. (...)
+Then I remember that we don't have an air mattress-my wife gave it away when we bought the trailer.
+So I borrow one from my friend John.
+He doesn't ask why I need it, and I don't tell.
+(Is it ethical to rent out a mattress I borrowed from a friend?
+For $100 dollars, I am willing to table the question.)(...)

 |  |  |
 |:---|:---|